nikolaychernev/ApolloBot/README.md

 # Pricing
 The extension has a 1 week trial including all of the functionality without any limits.
 The license key costs $3.99 per month and it can be used on up to 3 accounts, on unlimited number of devices.
 Payments are handled securely by PayPal™.
 Keep in mind we'll send you the license key to the email address registered to your PayPal™ account.

+# Security
+We don't collect any login information.
+The extension operates locally by making all requests on your behalf.

 # Support
 In case Instagram™ change their APIs there are written instructions on how to get the extension working again at https://apollo-bot.com/.
 If you have any questions or problems don't hesitate to contact us at support@apollo-bot.com.